 - Shock-absorbing cushioning pads

-- Vented at back of knee to assist in wicking moisture away
+- Vented with air mesh at the back of both knees to assist

 These Mizuno Elite 9 SL2 knee pads were made specifically for volleyball – a sport which demands its athletes repeatedly land on their knees when returning a tough serve.
 Their design includes extra padding, which is perfect for Jiu Jitsu – especially if you’re a player who loves to shoot in for single or double-leg takedowns!
 They also come in a choice of black or white.